misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 ## Results
-The results and findings will be released in the form of a research paper soon, the preprint has been released and can be accessed at [link](https://arxiv.org/abs/2408.04940).
+The results and findings have been released on our arXiv.

 ## Contributions
-Pallavi Sharma contributed in developing the benchmarking pipeline.
+Pallavi Sharma contributed in running the experiments and developing the github folder.